Charan-666/mlsa-workshops/workshop-paths.md

 ## Data Zero to Hero

-we are learning something new
+we are learning something new today